bjmorgan/kinisi/docs/source/installation.md

 $ pip install -e '.[docs]'
 ```

-The documentation can then be built from the `Makefile` as follows.
+The documentation can then be built from the `Makefile` as follows (note that `pandoc` needs to be installed for this).

 ```console
 $ cd docs